Virginia Tech®home

 Advocacy services are non-clinical interventions that provide both emotional and practical support and strategies for coping with the impact of trauma.

-In addition, Rebecca provides education about and accompaniment off campus for law enforcement orcourt proceedings, and/or on-campus Title IX and conduct hearings with primary and secondary survivors.
+In addition, Rebecca provides education about and accompaniment off campus for law enforcement court proceedings, and/or on-campus Title IX and conduct hearings with primary and secondary survivors.
 She holds embedded office hours with the Corps of Cadets and Virginia Tech Health and Sciences, Roanoke Campus.

 Her areas of specialization include crisis response, complex trauma, burnout, vicarious trauma, international advocacy, grant writing, research, and military and veteran populations.
-Rebecca has worked extensively with prison populations, domestic and international human trafficking survivors, and sexual and domestic violence survivors.
+Rebecca has worked with prison populations, domestic and international human trafficking survivors, and sexual and domestic violence survivors.

 Rebecca holds certifications in Crisis Intervention, Emergency Advocacy, Sexual Exploitation Treatment and Training Services for Case Managers, Identification, Care and Support of Victims and Survivors of Modern-day Slavery, Meditation, and Mindfulness.